 • Full coverage includes liability, which is required in most states, any other legally required coverage, collision and comprehensive.

-• According to our 2024 analysis, the average car insurance rate for full coverage is $1,895 annually.
-The average for a liability-only policy at 50/100/50 is $647 per year, and the state minimum average runs roughly $502 per year.
+• The average annual car insurance rate for full coverage is $1,895.
+The average for a liability-only policy at 50/100/50 is $647 per year, and the state minimum average is $502 per year.

 author-img